tkasasagi/tkasasagi.github.io/index.md

 ## Others
-KMNIST dataset is used in the permanent exhibition at National Museum of Emerging Science and Innovation.
+- KMNIST dataset is used in the permanent exhibition at National Museum of Emerging Science and Innovation (2019)
+- the Hentaigana Application development, a collaboration between UCLA and Waseda University as a project of the Tadashi Yanai Initiative for Globalizing Japanese Humanities (2015)

 <!---
 [Link](url) and